shom-fr/xoa/doc/usages.cf.rst

 Accessing the current specifications
 ====================================
-Scanning and formatting actions are based on specifications, and module natively include a configuration for various oceanographic, sea surface and atmospheric variables and coordinates.
+Scanning and formatting actions are based on specifications, and this module natively includes a default configuration for various oceanographic, sea surface and atmospheric variables and coordinates.
 A distinction is made between data variables ``data_vars`` and coordinates ``coords``, like in :mod:`xarray`.

 Getting the current specifications for data variables and coordinates: